 Also read: 2017 Mitsubishi Outlander India launch soon

-Ford Figo, Aspire facelift (2018)
+Ford Figo, Aspire facelift (early 2018)

 Also read: Ford Figo, Aspire facelifts coming next year